ydjjabt/Freebees/README.md

 ## Features

 - Users can add one item at a time with its physical address as location.
+- Users can upload pictures along with their posting.
 - Users can remove an item from the map  when it becomes unavailable.
 - Users can use their location based on IP address.
 - Users can search the database by item name.

-## In progress

-- Filter based on when item was submitted.
-- Users can upload pictures along with their posting.

 ## Git Workflow